dbrby/dbrby.github.io/_posts/2021-07-23-facebook_scraper.md

 legislators on Twitter, this time we are looking at Facebook.
 Much of the data I outline collecting here can be accessed through their official API.
 But Facebook’s rules and rate limits are strict.
-Tools like CrowdTangle are powerful for many forms of social inquiry, though they aren’t the most accessible (see here in the [New York Times](https://www.nytimes.com/2021/07/14/technology/facebook-data.html) and in [Gizmodo](https://gizmodo.com/facebook-knifes-its-own-analytics-tool-to-hide-its-ben-1847291288).
+Tools like CrowdTangle are powerful for many forms of social research, though they aren’t the most accessible (see here in the [New York Times](https://www.nytimes.com/2021/07/14/technology/facebook-data.html) and in [Gizmodo](https://gizmodo.com/facebook-knifes-its-own-analytics-tool-to-hide-its-ben-1847291288).

 However, for our use case, scraping metadata and all posts from legislators, this can be readily achieved through targeted, non-rate limited tools.
 And much like the last blog, this is a tool that breaches